This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 In the company’s happier aging philosophy, caregivers help seniors rediscover the interests and hobbies seniors used to do but that have fallen by the wayside for whatever reason.

-Founded by John DeHart and Ken Sim in 2001 and franchising since 2007, the number of locations has expanded rapidly in recent years from 39 in 2010 to the current total of 172, of which nine are company-owned and 63 are located outside the US.
+Founded by John DeHart and Ken Sim in 2001 and franchising since 2007, the number of locations has expanded rapidly in recent years from 39 in 2010 to the last known reported total of 172 in 2019, of which nine are company-owned and 63 are located outside the US.

 Acti-Kare offers in-home care for all ages, but has a primary focus on nonmedical senior care that lets seniors live independent, active lives without having to give up their home.
 The company has developed a proprietary approach call Acti-Vate that aims to keep seniors active by promoting memory stimulation, along with activities to stimulate physical, mental, social, and emotional well-being.